-fig - The figure on which to draw the grid.
+- fig The figure on which to draw the grid.
 It's important to provide this figure because the same figure must be used when drawing each state of the simulation.
-Otherwise, a ton of figures will pop up, which is very annoying.
+Otherwise, a ton of figures will pop up, which is very annoying. - gridlines If true, then draw the gridlines. - background_color The background color of the grid, default is white.